MareksKing/OperatorScheduler/README.md

-Takes the Telia generated CSV file and creates Outlook appointments for all employees in the CSV file
+Uses a generated CSV file and creates Outlook appointments for all employees in the CSV file

 The machine running the code has to have Outlook on the machine and be logged into a company account